Living next to a watercourse

-- You are presumed to own the land up to the centre of the watercourse, unless it is known to be owned by others
+- You are presumed to own the land up to the centre of the watercourse next to your property boundary, unless it is known to be owned by others

 - You have the right to receive flow of water in its natural state, without undue interference in quantity or quality

 - You have the right to protect your property from flooding, and your land from erosion.
-You may need the consent of the LLFA or EA for such works.
+You may need the consent of the lead local flood authority (Norfolk County Council) or Environment Agency for such works

-- You have the right to fish in your watercourse, but this must be by legal methods and with a valid EA rod licence
+- You have the right to fish in your watercourse, but this must be by legal methods and with a valid Environment Agency rod licence

-- Without needing a licence, you can abstract a maximum of 20 cubic metres of water per day for the domestic purposes of your own household or for agricultural use, excluding spray irrigation, from a watercourse at a point that directly adjoins your land.
-Most other types of abstraction will require a licence from the Environment Agency.
+- You can abstract a maximum of 20 cubic metres of water per day for the domestic purposes of your own household or for agricultural use from a watercourse (excluding spray irrigation), at a point that directly adjoins your land.
+You do not need a licence for this.
+Most other types of abstraction will require a licence from the Environment Agency

-If the work affects sites of known conservation or archaeological value, you may need further permissions from the relevant Authorities.
-Environmental issues, including flood risk, wildlife conservation, fisheries, and reshaping of the river and landscape, must all be considered.
+If the work affects sites of known conservation or archaeological value, you may need further permissions from the relevant authorities.
+All environmental issues must be considered, including flood risk, wildlife conservation, fisheries, and reshaping of the river and landscape.